 This is an old fashioned lemon pound cake.
 It’s not only very easy to put together, it is also perfectly delicious and the texture absolutely moist.
-Everyone in my family loves this pound cake and each time I bake the cake, it finishes on the very same day it is made.
+Everyone in my family loves this pound cake and each time I bake the cake, it finishes on the very same day I make it.

 Despite being made from scratch, this old fashioned lemon pound cake uses only 6 ingredients.
-And these ingredients are pretty basic too (except lemons), which means it can be quickly whipped up anytime.
+And these ingredients are pretty basic too (except lemons), which means you can quickly whip it up anytime.

 This cake can be served plain and makes a great snack cake.
 A light dredging of icing sugar just makes it better and if you like, you can even give it a glaze icing topping.